 Pediatric physical therapy is also provided in a fun, kid-friendly atmosphere that makes kids and teens feel more at ease during their treatment.
 It’s warm, welcoming and provides age-appropriate challenges, creating a safe space for your child to get better.

-Bringing your child to a Children’s physical therapist also means that you’re now part of a team of highly-qualified, skilled and experienced pediatric sports medicine experts, each one dedicated to providing their expertise, training and knowledge to get your kids back to doing the things they love most.
+Where you take your child matters.
+Bringing your child to a Children’s physical therapist also means that you’re working with a team of highly-qualified, skilled and experienced pediatric sports medicine experts, each one dedicated to providing their expertise, training and knowledge to get your kids back to doing the things they love most.

-Learn more about physical therapy at Children's Healthcare of Atlanta
+If you think your child needs sports physical therapy, talk to your pediatrician contact us at 404-785-KIDS (5437).
+Learn more about sports physical therapy at Children's Healthcare of Atlanta

 This content is general information and is not specific medical advice.
 Always consult with a doctor or healthcare provider if you have any questions or concerns about the health of a child.
 In case of an urgent concern or emergency, call 911 or go to the nearest emergency department right away.
 Some physicians and affiliated healthcare professionals on Children’s Healthcare of Atlanta team are independent providers and are not our employees.